Goa, India – Hints & Tips

 The Goan landscape is so beautiful.
 Coloured with light green paddy fields, tall dark green palm trees, views of the Arabian sea and the often sighting of light brownish colour beer bottles being consumed alongside fried snacks and tamarind pickle.
 Add a Goan fish curry and you are sorted.
 If Goa is your first taste of India, you will definitely enjoy a very gentle entry into this massive country.
 Less poverty, an abundance of Westerners and generally, a more lenient stance on the consumption of alcohol than in the rest of India.

-Nicknamed the land of the high, the hyper and the hippie, of course it’s punted for its famous beaches, but Goa is most certainly more than that.
+Nicknamed the land of the high, the hyper and the hippie, of course it’s punted for its famous beaches, but Goa is most certainly more than Beaches, sun and Vindaloo.
+It’s a kaleidoscopic blend of Indian and Portuguese cultures, sweetened with sun, sea, sand, seafood and spirituality.
 Sure its nature and landscape are magic, but its tradition embedded within the daily life of its people’s is whats really seductive.
 Lets just say Goa is a place you could definitely find inner peace whilst simultaneously touching base with your spiritual side (if you’re at all that way inclined that is!) 🙂

 For me, Goa materialized over my second visit to India.
-As we arrived, our hotel manager assured us of the different sides to Goa we’d experience.
+Driving from the airport, I noticed vendors selling mostly two common things, wine and cashew-nuts.
+I heard enchanting local music at road-side shacks and saw quaint stores selling alternative books and handicrafts.
+As we arrived to our hotel, our hotel manager assured us of the different sides to Goa we’d experience.
 One that involved culture and luxury (the kind all the new rich Russians loved thanks to its warmth and its relative proximity to Moscow).
 The other, beach shacks and bongos.

 I must admit, the moment I feel I’ve unraveled one of India’s deep mysteries, she has an uncanny way of reminding me that it would take more than just a few lifetimes to do so.
 Like for instance, I found it interesting to learn that some of Christianity’s best kept secrets lie in Goa’s History.
 For one, the Se Cathedral in old Goa is Asia’s largest Church.
 Likewise also in Goa, lies the non-decomposing body of St Francis Xavier – a pertinent Saint in the world’s history.
 Ironically, it is in Goa as well, where one of the oldest Hindu temple lies.
 The magical and mysterious Mahadev Temple, dedicated to the Lord Shiva.
 Carved with Basalt and encrusted with true gem stones, a truly speechless vibe!